 These facilities are exempt from leasehold excise tax if leased by a manufacturer engaged in the manufacturing of super-efficient airplanes.
-The leasehold is not exempt if the person is taking a B&O tax credit for property taxes.
+The leasehold is not exempt if the person is taking a credit for the taxes.

 All buildings, machinery, equipment, and other personal property of a lessee of a port district used exclusively in manufacturing super-efficient airplanes are exempt from property taxation, effective January 1, 2005.
-The property is not exempt if the person is taking a B&O tax credit for property taxes.
+The property is not exempt if the person is taking a credit for the taxes.

-A manufacturer of commercial airplanes or commercial airplane components may claim a credit against the B&O tax for:
+A manufacturer of commercial airplanes or commercial airplane components may claim a credit against B&O tax for:

-- (1) property taxes paid on new buildings built after the effective date of this act, and land upon which the buildings are located; - (2) property taxes attributable to an increase in assessed value due to the renovation or expansion, after the effective date of this act, of a building used in manufacturing commercial airplanes or components of such airplanes; and - (3) property taxes paid on machinery and equipment used in manufacturing commercial airplanes or components of such airplanes and acquired after the effective date of this act.
+(1) Property taxes paid on new buildings, and land upon which it is located, built after the effective date of this act, or property taxes attributable to an increase in assessed value due to the renovation or expansion, after the effective date of this act, of a building used in manufacturing commercial airplanes or components of such airplanes; and